Doll Domination: Focus on the Pussycat Dolls

 In February 2008, the group's founder Robin Antin confirmed that Scherzinger was back in the studio working on the group's second album.
-The following month, Fair confirmed the group had recorded five songs for the album and would be working with past collaborators such as, Sean Garrett, CeeLo Green, and Timbaland.
+The following month, Fair confirmed the group had recorded five songs for the album and would be working with past collaborators such as Sean Garrett, CeeLo Green and Timbaland.
 Scherzinger acknowledged that Timbaland was an executive producer of the album, stating that "he had his own visions of what he wanted for the group."
-Timbaland and his associates contributed to four songs in the album: "Magic", "Halo", "In Person", and "Whatchamacallit", though the album omits Timbaland's credit as an executive prodcuer.
+Timbaland and his associates contributed to four songs in the album: "Magic", "Halo", "In Person", and "Whatchamacallit", though the album omits Timbaland's credit as an executive producer.
 Garret, who previously produced "Buttons", wrote and produced "Bottle Pop" with Fernando Garibay.
 Garibay was then contacted by Jimmy Iovine to work with Lady Gaga, who was an upcoming songwriter at that time to write songs for the group.
 Gaga was signed to Akon's KonLive Distribution, who was also contracted to write for the group.
 Experiencing writer's block, he contacted producer RedOne and together they created "Just Dance".
 They presented it to Iovine who briefly suggested that the song be given to the group, but Akon felt the song belonged to Gaga.
-Green produced "Love Gun" for the album, however it wasn't included in the final track listing.
-Scherzinger described the song as having 60s and 70s influences while the vocals were compared to Tina Turner and Aretha Franklin.
-The song was later included in his own studio album, The Lady Killer (2010) with vocals featuring Lauren Bennett.
+Green produced "Love Gun" for the album; however, it wasn't included in the final track listing.
+Scherzinger described the song as having 60s and 70s influences, while the vocals were compared to Tina Turner and Aretha Franklin.
+The song was later included in his own studio album, The Lady Killer (2010), with vocals featuring Lauren Bennett.
 Thornton released her version that same year.

 Composition

 Doll Domination is a dance-pop album, with dance, electronic, and R&B elements.
 Critics noted that it follows the same formula as their debut album; self-assuring themes, sultry lyrics and thumping dance beats.
-Thornton describes describes the album as vocally diverse, that blends R&B, hip-hop, slow jams, alternative, and soft rock.
+Thornton describes the album as vocally diverse, that blends R&B, hip-hop, slow jams, alternative, and soft rock.
 It aims to showcase group's vocal abilities while evolving musically with more mature themes, like in "I Hate This Part".